Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Examples

-Note that this setup is slightly different from the standard Wasserstein geometry, where the fluxes are defined so as to satisfy $\dot\rho=\div(\rho\, j)$, while in our context the fluxes satisfy $\dot\rho = \div j$.
-This difference is merely a convention, and we will see below that the contraction onto $\Z$ with $\chi(\rho)=\rho$ leads to the classical Wasserstein setting via the EDI.
+And the continuity operator is again \eqref{eq:lattice gas continuity operator}.
+This setup is slightly different from the standard Wasserstein geometry, where by convention the fluxes are defined so as to satisfy $\dot\rho=\div(\rho\, j)$, while in our context the fluxes satisfy $\dot\rho = \div j$.

+However, this induced state-flux triple is formal, as $\Z$ and $\W$ are not Banach manifolds, and differentiability of the quasipotential $\QP$ becomes less straightforward.
+We therefore work with the simpler triple described above. \end{remark}

 \iparagraph{Quasipotential.} The quasipotential $\QP:\Z\rightarrow\RR$ is defined as, recalling~\eqref{eq:mobility ass},